ua-2025q3-astr501-513/p1-the-cosmological-entity/doc/methodology.md

 This project computes the power spectrum of a mock galaxy catalog through two ways: Fast-Fourier Transform and Hankel Transform of the two-point correlation function.
 The workflow is as follows:

 1. ## **Mock Catalog Generation** ##
-The mock catalog is generated using the Python package nbodykit at redshift z=0.55 with a galaxy bias b=2 in a box of side length 1380 Mpc/h.
+The mock catalog is generated using the Python package [nbodykit](https://nbodykit.readthedocs.io/en/latest/) at redshift z=0.55 with a galaxy bias b=2 in a box of side length 1380 Mpc/h.
 The resulting catalog contains approximately 8 million galaxies.
 Log-normal mocks assume that the matter density field follows a log-normal distribution, ensuring positive densities while mimicking mildly non-linear galaxy clustering.
 Galaxies are then sampled from this distribution following an input power spectrum, which serves as the "true" power spectrum for comparison with the estimated P(k).
    - The mock catalog contains galaxy positions and optional weights in a `.npz` file within the `data` directory.

 Notes:
-* The catalog uses a CIC interpolation for mesh assignment.
+* The catalog uses a Cloud-in-Cell (CIC) interpolation for mesh assignment.
 * Power spectrum P(k, μ) is computed for 5 μ bins; however, for this analysis, we effectively ignore the μ bins by combining them into a single μ bin.